B.E. Industrial Internet of Things (IIOT)

 Computer Communication Networks Laboratory

-In Computer networks laboratory, students diagnose various protocol message details like TCP/UDP using Wireshark.
+In the Computer Networks laboratory, students diagnose various protocol message details like TCP/UDP using Wireshark.
 NetSim is used to simulate the features of IP routing, transport layer flow and congestion control, data link layer protocol modelling over CSMA/CD.
-In network programming, students develop programs to understand the client server model.
-Special emphasis is given on advanced topics like high request throughput (including ability to scale), multiplexing, buffering, stream/datagram based communication.
+In network programming, students develop programs to understand the client-server model.
+Special emphasis is given on advanced topics like high request throughput (including ability to scale), multiplexing, buffering, stream/datagram-based communication.

 Microwave and Optical Communication Laboratory